1,000+ Opportunities

 (Required) Submit your letter of grant proposal with attachment(s) to: Arkansas Securities Department 1 Commerce Way, Suite 402 Inquiries should be addressed to: James Rouse – (501) 324-8692 – [email protected] Arkansas Securities Department

-Based on current listing details, eligibility includes: Public schools and 501(c)(3) nonprofit organizations in Arkansas.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public schools and 501(c)(3) nonprofit organizations in Arkansas.
+Confirm the full requirements in the official notice before applying.